gameinn1/HikaruNoGoSSA/README.md

 I did pretty well in recreating episode 1.
 Everything is there with all the quirks of early E-F subs.
 From episode 2 onwards, I have considered changing the titles to the later versions that R-F did as it looks far better.
 I just decided to do Episode 1 exactly the same style as E-F had done as a homage.

 The subbing for the ending Igo sections is not what what E-F/R-F had so they also have to get resubbed.
 I want to make it clear that all ending Igo is now done but just non E-F/R-F versions for the majority.
-Anything I did with a full green tick is E-F/R-F Igo.
+Anything I did with a full green (or blue tick) tick is E-F/R-F Igo.

 As one person I'm really struggling to go back through all the remaining episodes.
 We're talking multiple months if it wants to get to the level of say Episode 1 or 75.
 I asked for help on some forums and I do want to give a big thank you to llbx.
 Things they did: